LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 Inside your Logtalk user folder, you will find a `coding` folder, containing support files for several text editors, which add support for syntax highlighting and other text editing services for Logtalk source files.
-Support for several syntax highlighters (used e.g. by wikis and issue trackers) is also included.
+Support for several syntax highlighters (used e.g. in web pages and in wikis and issue trackers) is also included.
 For details, see the `coding/NOTES.md` file.